Skip to content

 def engine(self):

-"""Lazy initialization of database engine."""
+"""Lazy initialisation of database engine."""

 if self._engine is None: